arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 **Working Towards:**
 - Getting the robot accurately to the red obstacle (QUICKLY!!)
-- Creating the robot's arms so we can afterward start tesing out the robot capturing the red obstacle (by turning 180)
+- Creating the robot's arms so we can afterward start testing out the robot capturing the red obstacle (by turning 180)
 ---
 ```
 # TEST 2